-The Department has established fees for those diagnostic Laboratory services listed in subsection (b) of this Section.
+The Department has established fees for those diagnostic Laboratory services listed in subsection (b).

-c) The Director may reduce any of the fees listed in subsection (b) of this Section, pursuant to a written agreement, executed prior to submission of the sample/specimen, between the Department and the person to be submitting the sample/specimen.
-Examples of instances when reduced service fees may be considered include, but are not limited to, when the samples/specimens from, or test volumes for, one submitter will be very large; when a large one-time advance payment for all services is desired; and where the Department is participating in a special study requiring laboratory analysis.
+e) The Director may reduce any of the fees listed in subsection (b), pursuant to a written agreement executed prior to submission of the sample or specimen, between the Department and the person to be submitting the sample or specimen.
+Examples of instances when reduced service fees may be considered include, but are not limited to, when the samples or specimens from, or test volumes for, one submitter will be very large; when a large one-time advance payment for all services is desired; and when the Department is participating in a special study requiring laboratory analysis.

-d) The Director may waive any of the standard laboratory fees prescribed in subsection (b) of this Section when the sample/specimen is submitted by Department staff (to support Department programs or services), another State agency, or any unit of local government, provided the fee waiver is requested in writing and approved by the Director in writing prior to submission of the sample/specimen.
+f) The Director may waive any of the standard laboratory fees prescribed in subsection (b) when the sample or specimen is submitted by Department staff (to support Department programs or services), another State agency, or any unit of local government, provided that the fee waiver is requested in writing and approved by the Director in writing prior to submission of the sample/specimen.

-e) The Director may enter into a written agreement with any governmental unit (contained within the definition of person) to provide additional laboratory services beyond those listed in this Part.
-Such agreement shall specify any conditions established for the submission of samples/specimens and the fees for such services.
+g) The Director may enter into a written agreement with any commercial laboratory or governmental unit (contained within the definition of person) to provide additional laboratory services.
+The agreement will specify any conditions established for the submission of samples or specimens and the fees for the services.

 (Source: Amended at 41 Ill.
 Reg.
 10210, effective July 6, 2017)